farcloser/mumbrew/README.md

 Mumbrew is very simple, easy to use auto-updater for brew.

-The service by default runs at 7AM and 10PM, and will upgrade everything that is not pinned.
+The service by default runs at 2AM, and will upgrade everything that is not pinned.

 This is similar in principle to https://github.com/Homebrew/homebrew-autoupdate albeit much simpler and also quite dumber.